pfoff/DIY-A-BLE-Keyboard/Readme.md

  the battery service has been removed and the whole frame work has been simplified.

 ##Future work
+ * Fix modifiers
+ * Port code to newer sdk
- * Add support to the sleep mode
+ * Add support for sleep mode
- * Add support to touchpad
+ * Add support for trackpoint